-LORSER FEITELSON (1898-1978) "I have tried to create a wonder-world of formidable mood-evoking form, color, space, and movement: a configuration that for me metaphorically expresses the deep disturbance of our time: ominously magnificent and terrifying events, hurtling menacingly from the unforeseeable".
-L.F.
-(In reference to his painting, Geomorphic Metaphor of 1950-51).
+"I have tried to create a wonder-world of formidable mood-evoking form, color, space, and movement: a configuration that for me metaphorically expresses the deep disturbance of our time: ominously magnificent and terrifying events, hurtling menacingly from the unforeseeable".

-Lorser Feitelson came to Los Angeles in 1927, bringing with him Modernist ideas he had adopted while living in New York and Paris.
-Highly influential as a leader and teacher in the art community, Feitelson helped to establish Los Angeles as the important art center it is today.
+LORSER FEITELSON (1898-1978) came to Los Angeles in 1927, bringing with him Modernist ideas he had adopted while living in New York and Paris.
+Highly influential as a leader and teacher in the art community, (Feitelson taught at the highly influential Chouinard Art Institute and what is now the Pasadena Center for Art and Design) Feitelson helped to establish Los Angeles as the important art center it is today.

-As time went on, Feitelson began reducing his compositions, focusing on just the essentials.
+As time went on, Feitelson began reducing his compositions, focusing on the essentials.
 From the mid-1960s, he ventured into Minimalism, creating sleek paintings comprised of sensuous lines set against solid backgrounds of color.
-These works were a culmination of Feitelsonís experience and represent decades of artistic development.
+These works were a culmination of Feitelson’s experience and represent decades of artistic development.

 In 2007, the Orange County Museum of Art’s "Birth of the Cool: California Art, Design and Culture at Midcentury" featured the abstract classicists, touring the country.
 From September 2011 to January 2012, Feitelson’s work was featured in two exhibitions in conjunction with the Getty Museum’s Pacific Standard Time initiative: Pacific Standard Time: Crosscurrents in L.A.
 Painting and Sculpture, 1950-1970, at the Getty Center and Artistic Evolution: Southern California Artists, 1945-1963 at the Natural History Museum of Los Angeles County.
 He was later included in the exhibition’s transfer to the Martin Gropius in Berlin in March.